Installation - LimeSurvey CE

 Hosting for LimeSurvey

 LimeSurvey should work with most hosting companies that provide PHP and MySQL.
-If you want a ready-installed version of LimeSurvey, you could try LimeSurvey Professional, else check out our list of LimeSurvey-compatible hosting companies.
+If you want a ready-installed version of LimeSurvey, you could try LimeSurvey Cloud, else check out our list of LimeSurvey-compatible hosting companies.

 Download the LimeSurvey package